medspacy/sectionizer/README.md

 - `Token.section_title`: The name of the section header defined by a pattern
 - `Span` attributes corresponding `section`, `section_header`, and `section_title` to the first token in a span

+When using `TextSectionizer`, calling `sectionizer(text)` returns a list of 3-tuples which correspond to the outputs described above, but each as texts rather than spaCy objects: `(section_title, section_header, section_text)`

 # Example
+See `notebooks/`for more detailed examples.

 ```python
 >>> text = """Family History:
     Diabetes